TwinIsland/BlogServer/readme.md

    node server.js
    ```

-The test server is built using `zig/zap`, so you don't need to worry about dealing with any npm-related stuff.
+The final server will be built using `zig/zap`, so you don't need to worry about dealing with any npm-related stuff.
 It's a convenient way to preview and test SuikaBlog during development.

 ## Under Development